rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 **Overview:**

-This test case is designed for Source devices and focuses on setting and verifying the AVI Scan Information (NoData, Overscan, Underscan) through the HDMI InfoFrame.
+This test case is designed for Source devices and focuses on setting and verifying the AVI Scan Information (dsAVI_SCAN_TYPE_NO_DATA,dsAVI_SCAN_TYPE_OVERSCAN,dsAVI_SCAN_TYPE_UNDERSCAN) through the HDMI InfoFrame.
 The test confirms that the correct scan info bits (S1/S0) are reflected on the HDMI analyzer and verifies that the getAVIScanInfo API returns the expected value.

 **Platform Supported:**